jarrodconnolly/sequelize-slugify/README.md

 - `column` - (Optional)(Default `slug`) Specify which column the slug is to be stored into in the model.
 - `incrementalSeparator` - (Optional)(Default `-`) Specify the separator between the slug, and the duplicate count.
 - `passTransaction` - (Optional)(Default `true`) Whether to pass an outer transaction, if one exists, to the plugin.
+- `paranoid` - (Optional)(Default `true`) Whether the duplication check will use a paranoid query or not, for determining the next unique slug.

 ## Methods